lino-framework/book/docs/tutorials/hello/index.rst

 content.
 With a Lino application this is easier than with a plain Django project, it is just one command to type::

-    $ python manage.py initdb_demo
+    $ python manage.py prep

-That is, you run the :manage:`initdb_demo` management command that comes with every Lino application.
+That is, you run the :manage:`prep` management command that comes with every Lino application.

 It will ask you::

-    INFO Started manage.py initdb_demo (using settings) --> PID 28463
+    INFO Started manage.py prep (using settings) --> PID 28463
     We are going to flush your database (.../default.db).
     Are you sure (y/n) ?